Benefits of samatha meditation

 In this tradition, we practice in groups, led by–but never centered on–a teacher.
 Samatha teachers help support each person in their meditation practice through both group and one-on-one conversations, and in turn are supported by the community of samatha teachers, in North America, and worldwide.
 Through practicing in groups, all who practice samatha meditation are supported both by peers and more experienced meditators.
 As a community of meditation practitioners, our focus in conversations is how to deepen our meditation practice and connect what we learn from our practice to life experiences.

-If you need a Zoom class for accessibility reasons (disability or chronic condition that limits your capacity to come to an in-person class, geographical distance of 10+ miles, etc.), I'll work to either connect you with another online teacher or add you to a waiting list for if/when a Zoom beginners class is announced.
+If you need a Zoom class for accessibility reasons (disability or chronic condition that limits your capacity to come to an in-person class, geographical distance of 10+ miles, etc.), I'll work to connect you with an online Beginners Course.